0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 I find this right by clicking the `First Degree Object Control` box highlighted in the image above.

-This is great.
-By right-cliking the link, I find the `PowerView` command that I run to abuse this right.
+*By right-clicking the link,* I find the `PowerView` command that I run to abuse this right.
+This is awesome!

 ![link-help](link-help.jpg)

 ![abuse-help](abuse-help.jpg)

-*using the command* `Set-DomainUserPassword`, we can reset the password for the `audit2020` account and be able to use it.
+*it says that by using the command* `Set-DomainUserPassword`, we can reset the password for the `audit2020` account and be able to use it.

-We can do so by using a `Windows` host to run the `RunAs.exe` utility with the `/netonly` flag.
-This would let use a set of credentials in the network and do stuff.
+We can do so by using a `Windows` host.
+We can run the `RunAs.exe` utility with the `/netonly` flag.
+That would let us use a set of credentials in the network and be able to do stuff.

-We have to first set the DNS on both the `Ethernet` and `OpenVPN` interfaces:
+But we first have to set the DNS on both the `Ethernet` and `OpenVPN` interfaces:

 ![setting-dns-on-interfaces](setting-dns-on-interfaces.jpg)

-we can then authenticate to the network as the `support` user and we are able to list SMB shares:
+we can then authenticate to the network as the `support` user and we are able to list the **SMB** shares:

 ![runas-netonly](runas-netonly.jpg)

-we import `PowerView.ps1` and use the `Set-DomainUserPassword` with the `-Domain` flag and use the `-Verbose` flag in case we need to troubleshoot making sure to have the password complex enough and casting it to a `Secure String` object using the `ConvertTo-SecureString` powershell cmdlet.
+we import `PowerView.ps1` and use the `Set-DomainUserPassword` with the `-Domain` flag and use the `-Verbose` flag in case we need to troubleshoot.
+Making sure to have the password *complex enough* and casting it to a `Secure String` object using the `ConvertTo-SecureString` powershell cmdlet.

 The command does take some time.
 But we're successful in resetting the password to `Password123!`

 ![audit-2020-reset](audit-2020-reset.jpg)

-We find that we can now read the `forensic` share.
+*Using the new password,* we find that we can now read the `forensic` share.

 ![audit-2020-share-access](audit-2020-share-access.jpg)

-*after mounting the share,* we see that there's a very important file that we can access in the `memory_analysis` folder.
+*after mounting it,* we see that there's a very interesting file that we can access in the `memory_analysis` folder.
 That is `lsass.zip`. `LSASS.exe` is the main authentication process in windows.
 This process holds the credentials of all users who had logged into the computer using one way or another.

 ![mounting-forensic-share](mounting-forensic-share.jpg)

-we unzip the `lsass.zip` file to find a `.DMP` file which is a dump file of the process.
+we unzip the `lsass.zip` file to find a `.DMP` file which is a memory dump of the process.

 ![lsass-dmp](lsass-dmp.jpg)

-we can use a tool called `pypykatz` to obtain hashes from the `.DMP` files: `pypykatz lsa minidump lsass.DMP`.
+we can use a tool called `pypykatz` (https://github.com/skelsec/pypykatz) to obtain hashes from the `.DMP` files: `pypykatz lsa minidump lsass.DMP`.
 We do a `grep` for the **NT** field for the **NTLM hash** and get 3 lines before using the `-B` flag

 ![pypkatz](pypkatz.jpg)

-we find hashes for both the `Adminitrator` user and `svc_backup`
+we find hashes for both the `Adminitrator` user and `svc_backup` accounts

-*Sadly,* the hash for the `administrator` account doesn't work, but the one for `svc_backup` does.
+*Sadly,* the hash for the `administrator` account didn't work, but the one for `svc_backup` does.
 And it also has access to **PowerShell Remoting**

 ![svc_backup_shell](svc_backup_shell.jpg)

-*checking the group memberships on the* `svc_backup` *user,* we notice he's a member of the `Backup Operators` group.
-The account name was a giveaway of that. *And, by extension,* it has the `SeBackupPrivilege`.
+*checking the group memberships on the* `svc_backup` *user,* we notice he's a member of the `Backup Operators` group. *And, by extension,* it has the `SeBackupPrivilege`.

 ![sebackup-priv](sebackup-priv.jpg)

 Having this privilege is very dangerous.
-This is because the ability to backup includes a full `READ` access to most files on the system.
-The most critical being `NTDS.dit` which is the database where the usernames and hashes ares stored.
+This is because the ability to backup files includes a full `READ` access to most files on the system.
+The most critical being `NTDS.dit` which is the database where the usernames and hashes are stored within a **Domain Controller**.

-Being able to grab the `NTDS.dit` and the `SYSTEM` registry hive would enable us to read all the hashes of the domain including the domain administrator's.
+Being able to grab the `NTDS.dit` and the `SYSTEM` registry hive would enable us to read all the hashes of the domain including the domain administrator's one.

-*By doing some research,* we come across this amazing post from **Hacking Articles** (https://www.hackingarticles.in/windows-privilege-escalation-sebackupprivilege/) that tells us home we can abuse this privilege.
+*By doing some research,* we come across this amazing post from **Hacking Articles** (https://www.hackingarticles.in/windows-privilege-escalation-sebackupprivilege/) that tells us how we can abuse this privilege.

-We will be using the `diskshadow` command line utility with the `/s` flag for script mode and pass a script file as an argument. the content should be something like:
+We will be using the `diskshadow` command line utility with the `/s` flag for script mode and passing a script file as an argument. the content should be something like:

 ```
 set context persistent nowriters